Biden pays tribute to Feinstein: ‘One of the very best’ senators I ever served with

 Biden was elected as the junior senator from Delaware in 1972.
 He represented the state in the upper chamber until 2009.

-Feinstein has served as the chair of the Senate Intelligence and Rules committees during her time in the body.
+Feinstein has served as the chairwoman of the Senate Intelligence and Rules committees during her time in the body.

 Feinstein’s announcement came after two House Democrats already declared their candidacies to succeed her.